 Magarini Children Centre and Organic Farming Demonstration Farm is a registered Community-based Organization under Kenyan law.

 It was formed in 2008 as a community initiative to provide care and education to children who had lost their parents through HIV/AIDS as well as other homeless and vulnerable children in a region that struggles with extreme poverty.
-We currently accommodate forty orphans and sixty vulnerable and/or marginalized children and youth.

 Beyond just providing immediate care to children in need, Magarini focuses on building a self-reliant community where people enjoy improved livelihoods through growing their own food while taking care of the soil, environment and nature for the benefit of the future generations.